Chad Everett: Personal life

-Controversies

-Dick Cavett interview

-During an appearance on The Dick Cavett Show that aired on March 31, 1972, Everett gifted a pair of panties to fellow guest Lily Tomlin.
+During an appearance on The Dick Cavett Show that aired on March 31, 1972, Everett pretended to gift a pair of panties to fellow guest Lily Tomlin, a joking reference to a story she'd told earlier.
 Later in the interview, Everett listed his animals as "three horses and three dogs and a wife."
 When Cavett prompted Everett to "think about the billing order" of his statement, Everett reiterated that his wife was "the most beautiful animal I own," causing Tomlin to walk off the set.

-Paternity lawsuit

-Beginning in 1973, actress Sheila Scott initiated court proceedings against Everett three times, claiming her son Dale (born 1973) was fathered by him.
+Beginning in 1973, actress Sheila Scott initiated court proceedings against Everett three times, claiming her son Dale (born earlier that year) was fathered by him.
 The lengthy and complicated paternity suit ended in 1984 when a California Court of Appeals ruled in favor of Everett.
 The court stated:

 "From the evidence adduced, the jury concluded that Everett was not Dale's father despite the 94.67 percent probability of paternity from the HLA test"...
 "In this appeal, we affirm a judgment following a jury verdict finding the defendant and respondent not to be the father of the minor child."

 Everett refused to take any more tests regarding paternity.
-He entered into a private financial settlement with Scott in 1973 but steadfastly maintained he was not Dale's father.
+He entered into a private financial settlement with Scott in 1973, but steadfastly maintained he was not Dale's father.
 In 1991, Scott was sentenced to three months' probation following a guilty verdict of "harassing" Everett for 18 years, including death threats against him and his wife.
 She was ordered to undergo psychological testing and never to publicly declare that Everett was Dale's father.